alecfaustino/snake-client/README.md

 ## Getting Started

 - Follow steps inside the snek server repo to run the server side
-- Run the development snake client using the `node play.js` command.
+- Run the development snake client using the `node play.js <your initials>` command.